 Networking phone calls and coffee chats are a chance for you to showcase who you are beyond your resume – who you are as a person.
 Consultants spend so much of each day with team members that it’s important to find candidates who they can envision themselves working with.
 With that said, here are a few tips when it comes to networking conversations:

 - There’s no need to oversell yourself.
 Experienced consultants have seen it all from candidates, so don’t try to list all your awards and accomplishments at every chance you get.
-Instead, focus on making the conversation fun and enjoyable.
+Instead, focus on making the conversation fun, enjoyable, and focused on them.

 - Don’t be afraid to talk about non-work related topics.
 Consultants spend a lot of time working on their projects, so they are likely to find conversations about outside interests and hobbies more interesting.
 This will also help you stand out in the sea of candidates who tend to ask only work-related questions.